Hunt County residents reflect on 9/11

 “That morning, I went to each employee individually, shared with them what information I knew at the time and instructed them not to tell the kids because we had no idea who all had family there,” Evans continued.
 “It’s a parent or guardian’s responsibility to decide whether or not – and how – they want to discuss things of that nature with their kids.

 “Also, since we knew that some parents would want to pick their kids up early, we made sure to not use the intercom to call the students.
-Instead, we walked to the classrooms and pulled them individually, to avoid alarming them.
+Instead, we walked to the classrooms and pulled them individually, to avoid alarming the students.

 “Before you can teach reading or writing, you have to provide an environment were students feel safe,” Evans added.
 “And I had a strong faculty that was able to stay calm and professional for the kids.
 I’m proud to have been a part of that team.”